“Good customer service costs less than bad customer service.”

 Airline Bumping: An Introduction

 Airlines routinely sell a few more tickets than the seats available on a given flight.
-Usually, this policy is fine because a couple of passengers do not show up for every trip.
-Occasionally, however, if every passenger shows up and the flight ground crew has a problem.
+Usually, this policy is acceptable because a couple of passengers do not show up for every trip.
+The flight crew occasionally has to kick off a passenger if every passenger shows up.

 A bumped passenger is, according to the US Department of Transportation’s website, entitled to: